Traveling on Horseback: Length, Distance, and Time Limits

 • Anglo-Arabian

-It’s not uncommon to hear of horses living up to 30 years long.
-However, at this age, no horse would be able to travel more than a couple of miles a day.
+It’s common to hear horses living up to 30 years long.
+However, at 30 yrs old, no horse could travel more than a couple of miles a day.

 A horse’s peak is usually reached between 3.5 – 7.5 years.
 Within this age period, a healthy horse will have the most stamina and the fastest recovery time in its lifetime.
 This doesn’t mean an 8-year-old horse cannot travel long distances.
 It simply means at 8 years or older, the horse will travel slower and need to rest more often.